finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

 ### HTTP request headers

- - **Content-Type**: application/json-patch+json, application/json, text/json, application/_*+json
+ - **Content-Type**: Not defined
  - **Accept**: text/plain, application/json, text/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 <a name="upsertportfolioproperties"></a>
 # **UpsertPortfolioProperties**
-> PortfolioProperties UpsertPortfolioProperties (string scope, string code, Object portfolioProperties = null, DateTimeOffset? effectiveAt = null)
+> PortfolioProperties UpsertPortfolioProperties (string scope, string code, Object portfolioProperties = null)

-Upsert properties
+Upsert portfolio properties

-Upsert one or more property values to a portfolio for the specified effectiveAt.
+Upsert one or more property values to a portfolio.
 All properties must be of the domain Portfolio.

 ### Example
 ```csharp